 For needle fasciotomy, the rate of complications is low, at around 1%.
 For fasciectomy, studies have found complication rates to be higher, from around 5%.
-Some possible complications are listed below:
+Some possible complications include:

 - splitting the skin with the needle during a needle fasciotomy

-- damage to the nerves supplying sensation to your fingertips – the nerves can be repaired, but it is unlikely the fingers will recover their full sensation
+- damage to the nerves supplying sensation to your fingertips – the nerves can be repaired, but it's unlikely the fingers will recover their full sensation

-- joint stiffness – this can be helped with hand therapy (see recovering from Dupytren’s contracture for more information)
+- joint stiffness – this can be helped with hand therapy (see recovering from Dupuytren’s contracture for more information)

 - wound failure – the wound or graft failing to heal (more likely to occur if you smoke)

-- infection of the wound – this will usually be treated with antibiotics
+- infection of the wound – usually treated with antibiotics

 - haematoma – a blood-filled swelling that forms as the wound heals, usually in the palm; it can be drained to reduce the swelling

-- complex regional pain syndrome – a rare complication that causes the hand to become painful, stiff and swollen after surgery; it usually resolves itself within a few months, although sometimes it can be permanent.
+- complex regional pain syndrome – a rare complication that causes the hand to become painful, stiff and swollen after surgery; it usually resolves within a few months, although it can sometimes be permanent

 - finger loss (although this is very unlikely)

-Discuss the risks of the surgical procedures used to treat Dupuyten’s contracture with your surgeon.
+Discuss the risks of the surgical procedures used to treat Dupuytren’s contracture with your surgeon.